Yankee 26

+The Yankee 26 is an International Offshore Rule Quarter Ton class sailboat built from 1974 to 1990.

 Design

-The Yankee 26 is a recreational keelboat built predominantly of fiberglass with wood trim.
-It has a masthead sloop rig, a raked stem, a raised counter, a reverse transom, a skeg-mounted rudder controlled by a tiller and a fixed fin keel.
+Designed by Sparkman & Stephens the fiberglass hull a raked stem, a raised counter, a reverse transom, a skeg-mounted rudder controlled by a tiller and a fixed fin keel.
 It displaces 5335 lb and carries 2150 lb of ballast.

 The boat has a draft of 4.75 ft with the standard keel.

-The boat has a German BMW diesel engine of 8 hp for docking and maneuvering.
+The boat has a BMW diesel engine of 8 hp.
 The fuel tank holds 15 u.s.gal, and the freshwater tank also has a capacity of 15 u.s.gal.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin, a U-shaped settee in the main cabin and an aft quarter berth on the port side.
 The galley is located on the port side just forward of the companionway ladder.
 The galley has a two-burner stove, an ice box and a sink.
 The enclosed head is located opposite the galley on the starboard side.
 The cabin headroom is 74 in.

 The design has a PHRF racing average handicap of 234 and a hull speed of 6.1 kn.

-Operational history

-The boat is supported by an active class club that organizes racing events, the Quarter Ton Class.